Team

 Extended research team and collaborators:

-Alexis Bergert, BSc (SFU Master student in Clinical Psychology)
+Alexis Bergert, BSc MSc (SFU postgraduate student in Clinical Psychology)

-Ricarda Freitag (student assistant; SFU Bachelor student in Psychology)
+Ricarda Freitag (student assistant; SFU Master’s student in Psychology)

 Univ.-Ass.
 Natalie Rodax, MSc PhD (SFU post-doctoral researcher)